Reasons for farmer suicides in India :-

-- In the union budget 2017-18, Indian government aimed at doubling farmers’ income in the next five years.
+- In the union budget 2017-18, Indian government aimed at doubling farmers’ income in the next five years by 2022.

 - ‘Soil Health Cards‘ scheme is one of the best programs for farmers.
 Through this scheme, farmers will get a well-monitored report of the soil in their land, so that best crop for the soil can be selected.

 - Indian government is providing crop insurance under ‘Pradhan Mantri Fasal Bima Yojana‘ (PMFBY) program.

 - ‘Agriculture Produce and Market Committee (APMC) act’ was implemented to develop efficient marketing system for agricultural produce.